SirDap/tripodvideoninja/_posts/2016-01-03-reverse-engineering-xavcs-xml-for-info.markdown

 Interestingly, the bitrate which differentiates XAVC-S HD (50 Mbps) and XAVC-S 4K (60 Mbps) is not present in the clip XML.
 It is however present in `M4ROOT/MEDIAPRO.XML` file!

-For this test i took 5 shots:
+For this test there were five shots:

 * XAVC-S HD, 60 fps
 * XAVC-S HD, 30 fps